dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 ### Adding Content

 You can now add items to your project.
-If you "Add new item" - you can select from a number of standard item templates.
+If you "Add new item" - you will be able select from a number of standard DotNetNuke item templates.
 For example a "Module View".

 ![AddModuleView.png]({{site.baseurl}}/assets/posts/AddModuleView.png)

+Initially, I will just show Dnn 7 compatible item templates, but eventually I'd also like to add a seperate group for Dnn 8 item templates, which would include item templates for the new MVC and SPA stuff.

-When you add the new item, not only do the files get added to your project, but any required dependencies also get broguth in by the magical power of NuGet:
+When you add the new item, not only do the source code files get added to your project, but any required dependencies also get brought in by the magical power of NuGet:

 ![AddingDotNetNukeCoreNuget.PNG]({{site.baseurl}}/assets/posts/AddingDotNetNukeCoreNuget.PNG)

+So for example, adding a Module View for Dnn 7, will automatically bring in the DotNetNuke.Core NuGet package for Dnn7 as depicted above.

-In other words, you don't need to worry about adding any references, they will be bought in for you as you add items.
+In other words, you don't need to worry about adding any Dnn assembly references for the most part, as they will be bought in for you as you add items to your project.
 Ofcourse, you are still free to add references to other dependencies you might have as normal.

 ### Running and Debugging

 When you want to run and debug your extension, for those of you that have read my previous blog about DnnPackager, you may recall that this could be accomplished via a command that you could enter in the Package Manager Console window and DnnPackager would handle the deployment and attaching the debugger.

-Well that approach was only ever necessary because there was not any first class support within VS itself - i.e from the project system.
-We can now do better than that.
+Well that approach was only ever necessary because there was not any first class support within VS itself.
+Something I am going to rectify with the DotNetNuke project type.

 In VS, I am going to extend the debugging toolbar (where the "play" button is)